 If you decide to freeze it, make sure you cool it before placing it in the freezer, so you don’t get that frosty, nasty tasting freezer burn.
 If desired, you can “can” it, mock canning at least, pour the hot sauce into clean canning jars, allow to cool on the counter, then transfer to the fridge/freezer.
 I also spoon it (cooled) into heavy duty quart size freezer bags, a couple of cups at a time, lay flat to freeze, they thaw quickly and can be used for anything.

-Serve it up with a loaf of warm, crusty Italian or French bread, a crisp salad and a small plate of crisp cucumbers, grape tomatoes and carrots.
+Serve with a loaf of warm, fresh grated or shaved parmesan, chopped basil, crusty Italian or French bread, a crisp salad and a small plate of crisp cucumbers, grape tomatoes and carrots.

 Love this sauce!?
 Try these other tried and true recipes.